Non-Competition and Non-Solicitation

 Are non-competition and non-solicitation covenants enforceable?

-Non-competition covenants must be time-limited (usually around 6 months following the end of employment) and subject to clear, reasonable, and easily ascertainable geographical limitations.
+In jurisdictions, or the specific circumstances, in which non-competition clauses are allowed, they must be time-limited and subject to clear, reasonable, and easily ascertainable geographical limitations.
+The restricted activity must also be reasonable.
+For example, an accounting company may be able to restrict its former employees from providing competing services to its clients, but it cannot restrict former employees from providing other services, such as building maintenance.
 The provision must be reasonable enough that it does not prevent the employee from earning a living in the same industry.

-Non-solicitation covenants must also be time-limited (generally, around a year from the date the employment ends).
+Non-solicitation covenants must also have reasonable restrictions regarding the duration, geographic area, and restricted activity.
 The employee must also be able to easily ascertain exactly who they are prevented from soliciting.
-For instance, a multinational company would likely not be able to prevent former employees from soliciting all of its clients, since the employee may not know who is or isn't a client.
-A non-solicitation covenant that effectively operates as a non-competition covenant may be unenforceable unless it is extremely limited.
+For instance, a multinational company would likely be unable to restrict former employees from soliciting all of its clients, since the employees may not know who is or isn't a client.
+Further, when drafting a non-solicitation clause, it is important to ensure that it does not function as a non-competition clause in disguise.
+When assessing enforceability, Courts will look at how a restrictive covenant functions rather than how it is labelled – this is particularly important to remember in Ontario where non-competition clauses are prohibited.

 What can a company do if a former employee is soliciting its clients?

 It is common for client-facing employees to be "poached" by a competitor or to start their own business, taking their client list with them.
-Generally, the first step is to send a letter to the former employee insisting that they obey their non-competition and non-solicitation covenants.
+Generally, the first step is to send a letter to the former employee insisting that they obey their restrictive covenants or fiduciary obligations.
 If the conduct continues, the employer may sue the ex-employee for the breach.
 The court can award injunctive relief if the employer presents evidence that the business could suffer irreparable harm.
 If the damage is already done, the court may order a monetary award based upon either the profits gained through the breach, or profits lost by the business.
 We strongly recommend consulting with an experienced employment lawyer prior to taking any action against the former employee.

 What can Hyde HR Law do for my company?

 The lawyers at Hyde HR Law are experts in non-competition and non-solicitation obligations, including taking legal action against former employees and competitors for any breach.
-We will advise you on best practices for safeguarding your business interests and help you protect your clients, suppliers and employees, by drafting enforceable non-competition and non-solicitation agreements.
+We will advise you on best practices for safeguarding your business interests and help you protect your clients, suppliers and employees, by drafting enforceable restrictive covenants.
 We have represented countless employer clients in legal proceedings, enforcing their rights to protect their business from departing employees.
 Contact us today.